Beyonce Looks Angelic In White Pleading For People To Help Hurricane Victims At Hand In Hand Telethon

 Bey noted that watching the citizens of Houston come together as one after the catastrophic flooding from Hurricane Harvey touched her deeply.
 “Seeing everyone from different racial, social and religious backgrounds put their own lives at risk to help each other survive restored my faith in humanity,” she said.
 The singer also acknowledged that climate change is VERY real and we need to pay attention to the issue, saying “The affects of climate change are playing out every day.”

 One of the best parts about the telethon Hand In Hand is that proceeds will go directly to charity partners and their efforts in getting communities in Texas, Florida, and the Caribbean back on their feet after these devastating storms.
 Just this week, Hurricane Irma took the lives of 10 people in Cuba, and at lest 35 people in the Caribbean.
 “The entire amount of donations from the public received by Hand in Hand Hurricane Relief Fund will be distributed to charities working on the ground the affected areas,” a statement from their website reads, which at this point, is where it’s truly needed.
+So far the telethon has raised over $14 million.

 Get in formation and donate! #HandinHand pic.twitter.com/lDmNAK0xAc